John Gotti: Reorganization

-While Gotti himself had escaped conviction, his associates were not as fortunate.
+While Gotti had escaped conviction, his associates were not as fortunate.
 The other two men in the Gambino administration, underboss Armone and consigliere Gallo, had been indicted on racketeering charges in 1986, and were both convicted in December 1987.
 Ruggiero and Gene Gotti's heroin trial also commenced in June of that year.

 Prior to their convictions, Gotti demoted Gallo, who retired to allow Gravano to take his place, while slating Frank LoCascio to serve as acting underboss in the event of Armone's imprisonment.
 The Gambino family also worked to compromise the heroin trial's jury, resulting in two mistrials.
 When the terminally ill Ruggiero was severed and released in 1989, Gotti refused to contact him, blaming him for the family's misfortunes.
 According to Gravano, Gotti also considered murdering Ruggiero, and when he finally died, "I literally had to drag him to the funeral."

-Beginning in January 1988, Gotti, against Gravano's advice, required his capos to meet with him at the Ravenite Social Club once a week.
-Regarded by Gene as an unnecessary, vanity-inspired risk, and by FBI Gambino squad leader Bruce Mouw as antithetical to the "secret society," this move allowed FBI surveillance to record and identify much of the Gambino hierarchy.
+Beginning in January 1988, Gotti, against Gravano's advice, required his captains to meet with him at the Ravenite Social Club once a week.
+Regarded by Gene as an unnecessary, vanity-inspired risk, and by FBI Gambino squad leader Bruce Mouw as antithetical to the "secret society", this move allowed FBI surveillance to record and identify much of the Gambino hierarchy.
 It also provided strong circumstantial evidence that Gotti was a boss; long-standing protocol in the Mafia requires public demonstrations of loyalty to the boss.
 The FBI also bugged the Ravenite, but failed to produce any high-quality incriminating recordings.